gpcureton/cspp_sounder_ql/README.md

   -q, --quiet           Silence all console output
 ```

-By default, if no optional parameters are given, the script will plot the temperature dataset at a
+By default, if no optional parameters are given, the script will plot the temperature dataset at the
-pressure level of 1000mb.
+pressure level closest to 850mb.

 ### ql_level2_skewt.sh